ellis882/Fenix-Drone-Company/README.md

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here -  (https://ellis882.github.io/Fenix-Drone-Company/)

 ## Credits

 In the content section you can find all the sources were i got my information from.
-I had used a lot of google to get the information i needed for my website.
+I had used a lot of google serach to get the information i needed for my website and to solve difficulties while making the website.

 ### Content